 B58 vs. S58 Tuning & Mods

-The B58 is one of the best modern platforms for tuning and will give tuners an unmatched bang for buck for those seeking reliable power.
-With a simple tune and a catless downpipe, a B58 can gain up to 80 wtq, an incredible feat.
-Other mods for the B58 include upgraded turbos, port injection, upgraded LPFP, upgraded HPFP, free-flowing exhaust, intake, E85, and improved cooling, among many others.
+With a simple tune and a catless downpipe, a B58 can gain up to 80 wheel torque, which is quite impressive.
+Other mods for the B58 include upgraded turbos, port injection, upgraded low pressure fuel pump, upgraded high-pressure fuel pump, free-flowing exhaust, intake upgrades, E85 and E50 fuel compatibility, and improved cooling, among others.

 The S58 has greater tuning potential than the B58

 On the other hand, the S58 is still a relatively new engine, and its full potential is still unknown.
 Based on its predecessor, we can say that it will be even better for tuning than the B58.
-With similar mods, you can expect an even greater power increase on the S58, and its upper limit with stock internals will also be higher due to its stronger engine block.
-With a simple catless downpipe and a tune, the S58 can already reach ~650 whp.
-With upgraded turbos, 1000 whp is within reach.

 The S58 has an inherent reliability advantage for track use due to a beefier cooling system, forged pistons, and a more robust oiling system that can keep oil pressure high even in high-G turns.